Dheuster/AFT-FO4Edition/readme.txt

         previous Follower mod).
 Follow the previous mods uninstall instructions (Similar to the instructions this mod provides).
-If you used a Follower mod that has no uninstall instructions, your only option may be starting a new game.
+If you used a Follower mod that has no uninstall instructions, your only option may be starting a new game or reverting back to a save from before installing the other follower mod.

      Mod Conflict Diagnosis:
      -----------------------
-     Issue these two console commands to check if AFT owns the mandatory Resources needed to function.
+     Issue these two console commands.
 If either method reports an error, then there is a mod conflict (possibly baked into your save game).

         cqf Followers GetStandardLoiterCoolDownTime
         cqf Followers GetInfatuatedFollowers

      Users can attempt to force initialize AFT with the following command:
      Some users have reported this command can correct a rare issue where the prefabs do not properly initialize.

         cqf TweakMonitorPlayer InitializeAft

 -------------------------------------------------------------------------------
 IV. > > > >  Usage